Cynthia Morgan: Early life and education

 Cynthia Morgan was born in Benin City, Edo State where she completed her basic formal education.
 At the age of 3, she was already a backup singer for her mother's musical band.

 Reports about Cynthia Morgan’s childhood say her father abandoned them when her mum was just 20-years-old and pregnant.
 She was then raised by a single mother who is now a top gospel artist in Benin City.
 That’s probably why Morgan fell in love with music at the early years of her life.

 If Morgan truly started performing at age 3, it’s not surprising that she started making her own songs at the age of 7.
 Those experiences equipped her to lead her school choir in secondary school.

-10 years later, Cynthia Morgan was set to record her first debut single.
+10 years later, Cynthia Morgan was set to record her debut single.
 She featured Pype in the debut titled Dutty Stepping.
 Thereafter, she moved to Lagos to give her music career a push.
 She subsequently signed a recording deal with Northside Entertainment Inc.

-With that deal, she proved her worth soonest.
+With that deal, she proved her worth.
 Her Don’t Break My Heart and Lead Me Onsingles received much attention which essentially, catapulted her to the limelight.

-Going into music professionally at the age of 16 and releasing her first single at the age of 17, Cynthia Morgan showed she has a keen ability, enabling her to blend these genres of music together for something unique.
+Going into music professionally at the age of 16 and releasing her first single at the age of 17, Cynthia Morgan showed she had a keen ability, enabling her to blend these genres of music for something unique.

 While “Don’t Break My Heart” flows with an upbeat Afro Pop synchronized to represent an ideal song suitable for wedding vow moments, “Lead Me On” exhibits a reggae-dancehall love song beautified with Morgan’s patois accent.

 The singles continued to earn Cynthia heartwarming reviews and “Lead Me On” was eventually, nominated for “Best Reggae-Dancehall Single” at The Headies of 2014.